1960-1979 Timeline

 1961

-After running a successful General Store in the nearby town of Stanley since the late 1940s, Mervyn John Sinclair establishes Beechworth’s first Supermarket on Ford Street.
-After a few years, the Foodworks Supermarket will outgrow its single shop and Merv and Margaret ‘Meg’ Sinclair will take over an adjoining shop.
+After running a successful General Store in the nearby town of Stanley since the late 1940s (see photo below), Mervyn John Sinclair (above) establishes Beechworth’s first Supermarket on Ford Street.
+After a few years, Sinclairs Foodland Supermarket (below) will outgrow its single shop and Merv and Margaret ‘Meg’ Sinclair will take over an adjoining shop.
 By 1967 the design department of Foodlands is working on plans to combine the two shops into one modern supermarket … at the same time as the Shire Council and the National Trust are working on plans to preserve and restore the whole historic area of Beechworth.
-The Sinclair family embrace the idea of the preservation of Ford Street and abandon their plans for a modern façade and agree to create a new ‘1870s-look’ façade which will remain in harmony with the surrounding historic streetscape., while building a modern supermarket inside.
+The Sinclair family embrace the idea of the preservation of Ford Street and abandon their plans for a modern façade and agree to create a new ‘1870s-look’ façade which will remain in harmony with the surrounding historic streetscape, while building a modern supermarket inside.
 It will open – with a grand ceremony – in December 1968. (see further entry below)

 1961